-As we are faced with the unprecedented COVID-19 (Coronavirus) pandemic, North Central Behavioral Health Systems’ offices continue to remain open as we maintain our mission of providing mental health and substance use services to our communities.
-However, the risks of COVID-19 necessitate that we now utilize alternative methods of service delivery in order to limit exposure to
+As we are continually faced with the unprecedented COVID-19 (Coronavirus) pandemic, North Central Behavioral Health Systems’ offices continue to remain open as we maintain our mission of providing mental health and substance use services to our communities.
+However, the risks of COVID-19 necessitated that w

 NCBHS in the News